Fasting for Better Health: A Complete Guide

 11. Useful supplements during fasting

-• Multivitamins: To ensure you get the necessary nutrients.
+- Multivitamins: To ensure you are getting the necessary nutrients.

 12. Questions?